abyssDS/sfmlWiki/FAQ.md

 ### <a name="lic-license"/>What license does SFML have?

 SFML is under the [zlib/png license](http://www.opensource.org/licenses/zlib-license.php).
-You can use SFML for both open-source and proprietary project, including paid or commercial ones.
+You can use SFML for both open-source and proprietary projects, including paid or commercial ones.
 If you use SFML in your projects, a credit or mention is appreciated, but is not required.

 ### <a name="lic-commercial"/>Can I use SFML in commercial applications?